How Washington D.C. Leverages Content Marketing Strategies

 JUNE 29, 2016

 How are some of Washington’s most recognizable organizations leveraging content marketing strategies to achieve their business goals?
-That’s what the DC Communicators (a project of Environics) set out to learn.
+That’s what the DC Communicators (a project of Proof Strategies) set out to learn.
 We invited representatives from PhRMA, Medium.com, Association of American Railroads, and Nothing But Nets to the National Building Museum on June 26 for coffee and conversation.
 We wanted to examine their previous campaigns and corresponding content marketing strategies.
-Moderator Lisa Rothwell (Account Supervisor at Environics) led Thursday morning’s discussion with the goal of finding out what has proven to be successful.

 Here are the key takeaways from each panelist: